Cyclic3/plane-cleaners/README.md

 This algorithm allows us to find the closest point without having to generate the entire plane, and thus making this problem computable.

 ## Credit
-This is a part of my Unviersity of Liverpool MATH490 project, supervised by Prof. Takis Konstantopoulos.
+This is a part of my University of Liverpool MATH490 project, supervised by Prof. Takis Konstantopoulos.
-All the code is mine, with the exception of a few lines of code taken from the SDL2 example sources to get the graphics working, but it would not have been possible without the detailed mathematical explainations provided by my supervisor.
+All the code is mine, with the exception of a few lines of code taken from the SDL2 example sources to get the graphics working, and the PCG code in the [pcg-cpp](pcg-cpp/) git submodule, but it would not have been possible without the detailed mathematical explanations provided by my supervisor.